 Traditional Advertising & Media Relations

-Although digital strategies are essential for reaching potential voters online, traditional advertising mediums should notice when crafting a political marketing campaign.
+Although digital strategies are essential for reaching potential voters online, traditional advertising mediums should be noticed when crafting a political marketing campaign.

 Television commercials, radio spots, newspaper advertisements, billboards – these mediums still can reach many people in very targeted ways.